TerraStake-org/proof-bundle-verifier-/docs/Native Bitcoin Settlement on EVM.md

 ### 4.4 The Translation Engine (Round-Trip Integrity)

 To enable EVM contracts to interact with Bitcoin, FastPath employs a proprietary **Round-Trip Translation Engine**.
 This engine maps Bitcoin's UTXO-based state into Account-based EVM primitives without data loss.
+(IP+Patent Pending)

 **Real-World Telemetry (Production Environment):**
 The following data demonstrates the system's ability to translate Bitcoin state to EVM standards and back with 100% fidelity: